Does Homeowners Insurance Cover Theft?

 Find more information regarding homeowners insurance claims.

 A theft claim on your record can be quite impactful; on average, rates were hiked by 20% after a theft claim.
-Theft causes the second-highest increase in premiums nationally — the first being fire claims.
-See the below table to see data on up to two thefts.
+Theft causes the second-highest increase in premiums nationally, after fire claims.
+See the table below to see data on up to two thefts.

 If you're looking for cheap homeowners insurance after a theft claim, take a look at some of the post-theft claim rates from top insurance companies below to get started in your search.
 Remember that our rate-gathering methodology likely does not match your own homeowners profile exactly.
 Learn more about home insurance after a claim.